robin98sun/LatestStablePackages/README.md

 ### Rebuilding packages
 For the safe purpuse, rebuilding is NOT the default option.
 You can have rebuilding included by adding `REBUILD` option: `bash newestNodejsPackages REBUILD`

+### Drop back
+The original package.json file is backed up in file `package.json.backup`

 Enjoy!